-WHAT TO EXPECT: When students arrive at Parkview for their audition, they will be assessed through participation in group acting games as well as the performance of a neutral monologue.
+WHAT TO EXPECT ON AUDITION DAY: When students arrive at Parkview for their audition, they will be assessed through participation in group acting games as well as the performance of a neutral monologue.

 Students must perform a neutral monologue.
 The neutral monologues (HERE) have been written to allow for different interpretations.